dynamsoft-docs/barcode-reader-docs-js/programming/javascript/user-guide/barcode-scanner-customization.md

 #### Define the resource paths

-To ensure stability, especially in environments with limited internet access, it’s a good idea to **host all required resources locally** (e.g., under the dist/ folder).
+To ensure stability, especially in environments with limited internet access, it's a good idea to **host all required resources locally** (e.g., under the dist/ folder).
 Below is an example using the official CDN — feel free to replace it with your own path:

 ```ts